haoundz/wpDirAuth/readme.txt

 * Remove default password nag for wpdirauth accounts

 = 1.5.2 =
-* Fixed a bug that produced an incorrect filter when using a single Authentication Group
+* Added ability to limit logins to specific AD groups.
+Fixed a bug that produced an incorrect filter when using a single Authentication Group

+= 1.6.0 =
+* Added `Add Dir Auth User` to Admin User menu.
+Now able to pre-add Directory Authenticated users and assign roles where previously users would have to log in first, and then have an admin change their role.